Captain Cecil Howard Pixton (1885 – 1972)

 His pupils included Oscar Gnosspelius, in February 1911 for straight and level flights, Ronald Kemp, who undertook Waterbird’s first test flight at Brooklands and flew Gnosspelius No. 2 at Windermere, and Sydney Sippe (later Major), who made the first successful flight from seawater in Britain at Barrow-in-Furness on 2 April 1912 in an Avro D.

 In 1914, Pixton became the first Briton to win the annual seaplane Schneider Trophy, at Monte Carlo.
-Jacques Schneider presented the Trophy, who shared the same great-grandfather as Henry Schneider a Barrow-in-Furness industrialist who lived at Belsfield (now a Hotel), Bowness-on-Windermere during 1869-1887.
+Jacques Schneider presented the Trophy; who shared the same great-grandfather as Henry Schneider, a Barrow-in-Furness industrialist.
+Henry Schneider lived at Belsfield (now a Hotel), Bowness-on-Windermere during 1869-1887, for whom steam launch Esperance was built.

 After serving in the Royal Flying Corps/ Royal Air Force during World War 1, and having from June 1910 to 1918 flown or test-flown about 80 types and about 3,500 hours, Pixton joined the Avro Transport Company.
 He leased the hangar at Cockshott, Windermere from Wakefield.
 Between 21 July and October 1919 when the seaplane season finished, he operated two Avro 504s (see photo above) for joyriding, instruction, delivering newspapers to Douglas, the Isle of Man and also carrying passengers at a fare of 10 guineas.